itKhalid143/websec100/Days/Day7-SQLi.md

 - In-band SQLi
 	- Error-Based
-		- The attacker causes the dastabase to produce error messages.
+		- The attacker causes the database to produce error messages.
 (Can be used to gather information about the database)
 	- Union-Based
-		- It takes advantage of UNION SQL operator, which add multiple select statements to get a single HTTP reqponse.
+		- It takes advantage of UNION SQL operator, which adds multiple select statements to get a single HTTP response.
 - Blind
 	- Occurs when you can inject SQL statements into a query but can't get a query's direct output.
 	- Boolean
-		- the result will vary depending o wether the rquery is true or false.
+		- the result will vary depending o whether the query is true or false.
 	- Time-Based
-		- The attacker can see from the time database takes to respond, wuether a query is true or false.
+		- The attacker can see from the time database takes to respond, whether a query is true or false.
-- Othersa: Out-Of-Band, Stacked Queries and Routed SQLI (Very Uncommon)
+- Others: Out-Of-Band, Stacked Queries and Routed SQLI (Very Uncommon)
 ***

 ## Countermeasures: